RonIovine/pshell/README.md

 There is also a control API provided by where any external program can invoke another program's registered pshell functions (only supported for UDP or UNIX pshell servers).
-This will provide a direct programmatic control access mechanism to a remote process' pshell functions without having to fork the calling process to call the 'pshell' command line client program via the 'system' call.
+This will provide direct programmatic control of a remote process' pshell functions without having to fork the calling process to call the 'pshell' command line client program via the 'system' call.

 The control API can function as an IPC mechanism for control between processes.
 If all process control is implemented as a collection of pshell commands, you can get